gterzian/understand-paxos/README.md

 * To randomize the order in which synod instances are processed, use the `--random` flag.

 * To periodically simulate participants crashing, use the `--crash` flag.

+* Both flags can be passed to any subset of participants.